aerobless/knowledge/🏠 Home Automation.md

 # Addons

 * [Tailscale Zeroconf VPN](https://github.com/hassio-addons/addon-tailscale): A zeroconf VPN solution based on WireGuard.
 The HA addon can be used a gateway into the local network.
 Works very well.
-See also [SaaS -> VPN -> Tailscale](saas/#vpn).
+See also [[☁️ SaaS & Web#VPN | Tailscale]].

 # Connectivity